Ischaemic Affairs of the Heart

 2. On 6 Feb 2023 I was again hospitalised at Nepean, for only 4 hours this time, when complaining of being unable to sleep more than 3 hours a night due to a “sunburn sensation” on my lower arms, face, rear of my head and upper back whenever I lay down.
 At hospital, upon checking my medication, the E.D. doctor was surprised I was taking high levels of both Candesartan and Telmisartan for blood pressure control.
 He checked with an on–call cardiologist, who remarked that I should have discontinued Telmisartan immediately upon starting Candesartan.
 I was not told this at the time, nor was it noted in my 5 Jan 2023 hospital discharge report.
 I had (inadvertently) been taking a double dose of BP medication for 4 weeks.
 They also observed that I was extremely dehydrated and gave me a 1000ml saline infusion on top of the 250ml I was given in the ambulance.
 In early February 2023 my new GP recommended I have a neck MRI scan, which on 11 Mar 2023 showed a small bone spur impacting my spinal nerve.
 Luckily these things tend to clear up on their own, especially after unintentional neck cracking while shaving in the morning on 13 Mar 2023! [return]

 3. On 13 Feb 2023 my cardiologist reviewed recent blood tests and was surprised that my total cholesterol had plunged from its typical 5.2 value to 2.0 mmol/L. Consequently he advised halving the dose of Atorvastatin to 40mg a day.
-A follow-up with my new GP on 20 Mar 2023 still had my total cholesterol at 2.8 mmol/L, so the dose was further halved to 20mg per day [return]
+A follow–up with my new GP on 20 Mar 2023 still had my total cholesterol at 2.8 mmol/L, so the dose was further halved to 20mg per day.
+In May 2024 it was further tweaked to 30mg a day [return]

 4. In February 2024 another young male politician, Efeso Collins, similarly died in New Zealand.
 He was 50 years old had collapsed without warning after a charity event… [return]